Cartan Actions of Higher Rank Abelian Groups and their Classification: Infinite returns: Finding a dense -orbit

 \section{Infinite returns: Finding a dense $H$-orbit}

-Throughout this section, we assume that we are in \hyperlink{cases}{Case (2)} for some $N \in \N$ and periodic point $p$.
-While in \hyperlink{cases}{Case (1)}, we showed the existence of a rank one factor, in this section we show that we have one of the other two conclusions of Theorem \ref{thm:main-anosov}: that there is a dense $H$-orbit or that $H$-orbit closures are dense in the fiber of some circle factor (Proposition \ref{prop:case2-finished}).
+Throughout this section, we assume that we are in case \ref{dich:2} of the return dichotomy, giving some $N \in \N$ and $x \in M^\alpha(p)$ such that $W^H_N(x) \cap M^\alpha(p)$ is an infinite union of $H$-orbits.
+While in case \ref{dich:1}, we showed the existence of a rank one factor (and in particular, that no $H$-orbit is dense).
+In this section we show that we have one of the other two conclusions of Theorem \ref{thm:main-anosov}: that there is a dense $H$-orbit or that $H$-orbit closures are dense in the fiber of some circle factor (Proposition \ref{prop:case2-finished}).
+In particular, this is a proof by contradiction, as we have assumed in establishing the return dichotomy that no $H$-orbit is dense.

-Recall the holonomy action of $W^H$-paths on $M^\alpha$ paths (and vice versa) given by Corollary \ref{cor:holonomy-action}: if $\rho$ is a $W^H$-path and $\eta$ is an $\alpha,-\alpha,\R^k$-path which share the same base point, $\pi_\rho(\eta)$ is the path $\eta$ ``slid along'' $\rho$, beginning at $e(\rho)$, and similarly $\pi_\eta(\rho)$ is the path $\rho$ ``slid along'' $\eta$, beginning at $e(\eta)$.
+Recall the holonomy action of $W^H$-paths on $M^\alpha$ paths (and vice versa) given by Corollary \ref{cor:holonomy-action}: if $\rho$ is a $W^H$-path and $\eta$ is an $(\alpha,-\alpha,\R^k)$-path which share the same base point, $\pi_\rho(\eta)$ is the path $\eta$ ``slid along'' $\rho$, beginning at $e(\rho)$, and similarly $\pi_\eta(\rho)$ is the path $\rho$ ``slid along'' $\eta$, beginning at $e(\eta)$.
 We first prove the following: